gajus/eslint-plugin-flowtype/README.md

 This rule can optionally report missing or missed placed annotations, common typos (e.g. `// @floww`), and enforce a consistant annotation style.

+This rule is autofixable with the `--fix` argument.
+This will autofix files by adding missing flow annotations to the top of each file.
+To avoid autofixing this rule per-file, you can add a `// @noflow` annotation to the top of individual files.

 <a name="eslint-plugin-flowtype-rules-require-valid-file-annotation-options"></a>
 #### Options